rdmurugan/CausalML-code/README.md

 The code is organized by chapter.
 Each chapter directory contains one or more Python files that demonstrate the key concepts discussed in that chapter.

+## Usage
+You can just navigate to the chapter directory and run the Python scripts.
+For example:

+# cd chapter_1
+python correlation_vs_causation.py

+## Disclaimer
+These code examples are intended for educational purposes and may be simplified for clarity.
+They may not be suitable for direct use in production environments.
+Please take a look at the book for detailed explanations and context.

+## Author
+Durai Rajamanickam

 ## Requirements

 * Python 3.x